mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/published-odata-entity.md

 You can also set the [query options](#query-options) for each request.

-A published OData entity is by default readable.
-It is possible to disable this capability, which means that the data of this entity will not be exposed; instead only the type and structure of the entity will be published.
-The entity can then still be used as a parameter or return type of a published microflow.
+A published OData entity is readable by default.
+It is possible to disable this capability, which means that the service only exposes the type and structure of the entity, but not the data.
+You can use the entity as a parameter or return type of a published microflow.

 When **Readable** is enabled you can configure how data can be queried in the [exposed data](#exposed-data) section.
 Note that **Readable** must be enabled in order to enable the other capabilities.